 If you are involved in a situation surrounding a will that you suspect does not reflect the true intentions of the decedent, or that you suspect is not the decedent’s true will, you should consider consulting with an experienced estate dispute attorney who is well versed in estate litigation.
 We have been proudly servicing clients throughout Richmond, Virginia and surrounding areas.

 We know that dealing with legal issues affecting your family can be stressful, but we will proactively work to provide you with peace of mind as you move forward.
-If you’re in need of assistance with a will contest or estate dispute, contact us today at 804-409-0876 to schedule a free, no-obligation initial consultation.
+If you’re in need of assistance with a will contest or estate dispute, contact us today at 804-409-0876 to schedule an initial consultation.